 - fresh cracked black pepper to taste

 - Roast: Preheat the oven to 375 degrees.
-Toss broccoli and one cup of chickpeas in 1 Tbsp oil, with a pinch of salt and several cracks of pepper.
+Toss broccoli and one cup of chickpeas in 1 tablespoon oil, with a pinch of salt and several cracks of pepper.
 Roast for about 30 minutes.

 - Boil: Cook pasta in salted water according to package directions, reserving 1-2 cups of pasta water.

-- Bloom: Add the remaining 3 Tbsp of oil to a large sauté pan on medium heat.
+- Bloom: Add the remaining 3 tablespoon of oil to a large sauté pan on medium heat.
 Once hot, add the red pepper flakes and several cracks of black pepper.
 Add the minced shallot at this time as well, if using.

 - Mash: Once the spices are fragrant, add the remaining chickpeas, lemon juice, and ½ cup of pasta water.
 Using the back of a wooden spoon or a heat-safe masher, mash the chickpeas into a chunky sauce.
 If the sauce seems too thick, add additional pasta water.
 If it seems too thin, allow additional liquid to cook off.